Anne Sofie von Otter. Photo: © Ewa-Marie Rundquist

 In Sweden, music is never far away.
 We sing, it's as simple as that.
 Sweden is also one of the biggest export nations of music in the world, and the biggest by far in terms of per capita.
 Listeners don't necessarily know that what they are moving to on the dance floor, listening to on the radio or downloading from the internet, is actually Swedish.
 Swedes don't always know — there is too much to keep up with.

 There are foreign bloggers who write about nothing but Swedish music, and it's a full-time job.
-In addition to the acts that break through internationally, there are Swedish producers and songwriters behind international stars and Swedish directors behind their music videos.
+In addition to the acts that break through internationally, there are Swedish producers and songwriters, such as Max Martin, behind international stars.
+In fact, about a third of the records in the American Billboard 100 bestsellers have Swedish fingerprints on them.

 There are several reasons behind our success, look to the highest number of per capita choirs in the world, the deeply rooted sing-along culture or the festive singing that takes place at Midsummer and Christmas parties.